- PAGE CONTENTS

 The goal of developing existential coping skills is to help clients make sense of their lives in way that is more responsive to reality and to their values.

 Expertise in assessment and psychotropic drug therapy is critical in treatment for trauma.

 Trauma program clients participate in an initial psychiatric assessment, consisting of a client history, mental state examination, impressions and recommendations.
 As part of psychiatric services, clients receive ongoing psychiatric care which includes medication monitoring by nursing staff.

 EMDR is a therapy that was developed by Dr. Francine Shapiro in 1989.
-The desensitization and reprocessing in EMDR refer to the removal of emotional disturbance associated with the traumatic memory, and the replacement of unhealthy negative cognitions/beliefs related to the traumatic event with more positive and healthy cognitions/beliefs.
+The desensitization and reprocessing in EMDR refer to the removal of emotional disturbances associated with the traumatic memory, and the replacement of unhealthy negative cognitions/beliefs related to traumatic events with more positive and healthy cognitions/beliefs.

-Sunshine Coast Health Center has utilized hypnotherapy and active meditation extensively with clients, particularly during evenings and weekends when clients tend to experience heightened anxiety.
-Hypnotherapist Tatiana Tsarouk, Ph.D., is a full-time psychotherapist at Sunshine Coast Health Center with over 15 years of hypnosis therapy experience and formal training from her native Russia.
+Sunshine Coast Health Centre has utilized hypnotherapy and active meditation extensively with clients, particularly during evenings and weekends when clients tend to experience heightened anxiety.

 FOR MORE INFORMATION

 To order a copy of our trauma brochure, please see our Brochure page.
 If you or a loved one is suffering from trauma, please reach out for a confidential consultation about our trauma therapy program.
 Located in Powell River, BC, we are considered one of the best trauma treatment programs for men not only in BC, but in all of Canada.
 Clients come to us from not only Vancouver or Victoria in BC, but also Edmonton or Calgary in Alberta or as far away as Toronto, Ontario.